 Subterranean termites are social insects that live in large colonies with three castes: reproductives, workers, and soldiers.
 Each termite in the colony performs a specific job that benefits the colony as a whole.
 The average colony consists of 60,000-250,000 individuals, but colonies numbering in the millions are possible.

 Once the royal chamber is finished, the king and queen will close up the entrance and mate.
 After mating the queen begins to lay eggs, and the king and queen remain in the colony for the rest of their lives.
-In a new colony, the queen lays about a dozen eggs the first few days and will progressively increase egg laying to about 100 eggs per day during the colony’s first year.
+In a new colony, the queen lays about a dozen eggs the first few days and will progressively increase egg-laying to about 100 eggs per day during the colony’s first year.
 Since egg production increases with time, a mature queen in a mature colony may lay thousands of eggs each day.
 One queen is capable of laying thousands and thousands of eggs in her lifetime of up to 30 years.
 Kings and queens live the longest of any members of the colony, often surviving for a decade or longer.

 If the king and queen termites happen to die, other termites in the colony will begin developing reproductive organs.
 These termites are called “secondary reproductives”.
 Secondary reproductives are light in color but they are larger than workers and never develop wings.
 In mature colonies, a secondary reproductive caste can develop even though there is still a producing queen present.
 When this happens the secondary reproductive caste members will produce the majority of the eggs, causing the colony to grow at a much faster rate.
 Although no individual secondary reproductive can produce as many eggs as the queen, several hundred of them may exist in a single colony thus producing thousands of eggs.
-Secondary reproductives may also develop in satellite nests where a group of workers have become separated from the parent colony.
+Secondary reproductives may also develop in satellite nests where a group of workers has become separated from the parent colony.
 This splitting or budding of the nest expands the original colony’s foraging territory.

 Subterranean termite workers are the caste found in infested wood.
 The workers are responsible for all of the labor in the colony.
 They care for the young, repair the nest, build foraging tunnels, locate food, feed and groom the other castes, and each other.
 The youngest termite workers perform the domestic tasks inside the colony like feeding, grooming and caring for the young, while the older, more expendable workers take on the hazardous jobs of foraging and nest building.
 The termite workers are both male and female but they are sterile and live as long as five years.